oracle-livelabs/adb/shared/adb-slack-msteams/prepare-adb-msteams-config/prepare-adb-msteams-config.md

 ## Task 2: Create and configure a bot for your Microsoft Teams application

 For this task, you will create and configure a bot for your Microsoft Team application.
-A Bot is the application designed to interact through conversation and it is also referred to as a chatbot or conversational bot.
+A bot is the application designed to interact through conversation and it is also referred to as a chatbot or conversational bot.
 It's an app that runs simple and repetitive tasks by users such as customer service or support staff.
 Everyday use of bots include, bots that provide information about the weather, make dinner reservations, or provide travel information.
 Interactions with bots can be quick questions and answers or complex conversations.
 For more information, see [Build bots for Teams](https://learn.microsoft.com/en-us/microsoftteams/platform/bots/what-are-bots).

 1. Click the **Navigation menu** that is located on the left side panel.